RamonFidencio/ProcessETLPython/README.md

 # ETL Process Python

-1 - We have three PostgreSQL database instances, I will name them instance A, instance B and instance C.
+1 - I have three PostgreSQL database instances, I will name them instance A, instance B and instance C.
 ![image](https://user-images.githubusercontent.com/87341232/157033959-7ce66174-4d5d-4ea7-b37e-fba68ef735b3.png)

-2 - In instance A we have the sales table and in instance B we have the tables employee and category.
+2 - In instance A  have the sales table and in instance B  have the tables employee and category.
 ![image](https://user-images.githubusercontent.com/87341232/157034082-d1935158-6b9a-472d-868d-f35aeb9b993f.png)

-3 - The goal of this challenge is to create one or more tables in instance C, in the structure you find best, where these tables contain all the information of sales, employees and categories.
+3 - The goal of this challenge is to create one table in instance C,  where these tables contain all the information of sales, employees and categories.

 ![image](https://user-images.githubusercontent.com/87341232/157034174-9fcb435e-7bb9-47e7-a672-6f614bdfc425.png)